scale-it/algo-builder/docs/guide/py-teal.md

 # Using [TMPL](https://pyteal.readthedocs.io/en/stable/api.html?highlight=TMPL#pyteal.Tmpl) expression from pyTeal.

-- PyTEAL supports [`Tmpl`](https://pyteal.readthedocs.io/en/stable/api.html?highlight=TMPL#pyteal.Tmpl) which is a template expression for creating placeholder values.
+PyTEAL supports [`Tmpl`](https://pyteal.readthedocs.io/en/stable/api.html?highlight=TMPL#pyteal.Tmpl) which is a template expression for creating placeholder values.
-  The name to use for this template variable.
-Must start with `TMPL_` and only consist of uppercase alphanumeric characters and underscores.
+  The name to use for this template variable must start with `TMPL_` and only consist of uppercase alphanumeric characters and underscores.
   For ex: `Tmpl.Addr("TMPL_ADDR")`, `Tmpl.Int("TMPL_COUNTER")`, `Tmpl.Bytes("TMPL_BYTES")`.
   when converted to TEAL it will look like this `addr TMPL_ADDR`. now you can replace this constant to value of your choice using `algob`.

 ### Example Walkthrough

-- Consider a pyTeal code snippet:
+- Consider a pyTeal code snippet `asc.py`:
   ```py
   pay_gold = And(
     Txn.type_enum() == TxnType.AssetTransfer,